 Transpose: viewing mode in which rows and columns are interchanged.
 You can combine this checkbox with other viewing modes.

-To make this mode a default for tables and views, open settings by pressing ⌃⌥S and navigate to Transpose tables and views.
+To make this mode a default for tables and views, open settings by pressing ⌃⌥S and navigate to Automatically transpose tables.
 When this option is enabled, query results are not transposed.and select the

 View table data